rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    Skip the print of the header rows for the *RTI Perftest* output.

-   By default, all headers rows are printed for each interval and summary.
+   By default, all header rows are printed for each interval and summary.

    | **Default:** ``Not enabled``